 The Corporate Compliance Team is responsible for Regulatory Compliance including compliance with the False Claims Act, the Civil Money Penalty Act, the Anti-Kickback Statute, Stark Law, the Emergency Medical Treatment and Active Labor Act (EMTALA), the Healthcare Insurance Portability and Accountability Act (HIPAA), and Research Integrity.

-The Corporate Compliance Team educates in a variety of formats such as on-line computer training, an electronic newsletter, and e-mail alerts and presentations.
+The Corporate Compliance Team educates in a variety of formats such as computer-based training, e-mail alerts, and in-person presentations.
 The team develops, implements, and maintains system-wide Compliance Policies.

 If you are a contractor or vendor of HonorHealth, please read the information provided on the Federal False Claims Act, administrative remedies for false claims, state laws regarding the submission of false claims, the protections under these laws for people who report or file suit for alleged violations, and HonorHealth's policies regarding these issues.
 These laws and policies play an important role in detecting and preventing fraud, waste, and abuse in federal health care programs.